Updated May 25, 2022

 There are several commercial skunk smell removers on the market.
 Some of the better ones are listed here.
 In addition, there is a great homemade recipe.

-▫ Homemade solution by Bonnie Gulas Wroblewski owner Dove Key Wildlife Rehabilitation
+A homemade solution from Bonnie Gulas Wroblewski owner Dove Key Wildlife Rehabilitation in Texas

 ¼ cup baking soda